Language Conditioning Improves Accuracy of Aircraft Goal Prediction in Non-Towered Airspace: Introduction

 \subsection{Contributions}

-We make three contributions: \begin{enumerate} \item an automatic speech recognition method to transcribe radio calls on CTAF and identify speakers, \item a method to infer intent from radio calls in uncontrolled airspace and predict aircraft trajectories with reduced error, and \item an experimental evaluation\footnote{We are preparing our Python codebase for open-source release.} showing how language conditioning improves goal prediction performance on real-world untowered airport data. \end{enumerate}
+We make three contributions: \begin{enumerate} \item an automatic speech recognition method to transcribe radio calls on CTAF and identify speakers, \item a method to infer intent from radio calls in uncontrolled airspace and predict aircraft trajectories with reduced error, and \item an experimental evaluation showing how language conditioning improves goal prediction performance on real-world non-towered airport data. \end{enumerate}